Sexual Assault Nurse Examiner Training

 The IU Health and IU School of Nursing Academic-Practice Partnership for Forensic Nursing Training, Practice, and Retention is a grant-funded program, awarded by the Health Resources and Services Administration (HRSA).
 These training opportunities are funded by HRSA Grant #T96HP53171.

-The IU Academic-Practice Partnership for Forensic Nursing provides multiple FREE training opportunities including:
+The IU Academic-Practice Partnership for Forensic Nursing provides multiple training opportunities

 • 40+ hours of didactic forensic SANE training